sandeepmj/javascript-variables-comparison-operators/README.md

 <li>Line Break - If the line of code must be longer than 80 characters, break it onto a new line after an operator (+ , - , * , / , etc.)</li>
 </ul>

-<p>For example, reformated code with proper line breaks is now easier to read:</p>
+<p>For example, reformated code with proper line breaks is now easier to read compared to the earlier code:</p>
 <p>
 <img src = "/img/easily-read.png">
 </p>